-At the time of installation, control unit and 1/0 device addresses are assigned as follows:
+At the time of installation, control unit and I/O device addresses are assigned as follows:

-1. Devices that do not share a control unit with other devices may be assigned any device address in the range 0-255, provided the address is not recognized by any other control unit.
-Logically, such devices are not distinguishable from their control unit, and both are identified by the same address.

-2. Devices sharing a control unit (magnetic tape units and disk storage units) are assigned addresses within sets of contiguous numbers.
+- 1. Devices that do not share a control unit with other devices may be assigned any device address in the range 0-255, provided the address is not recognized by any other control unit.
+Logically, such devices are not distinguishable from their control unit, and both are identified by the same address. - 2.
+Devices sharing a control unit (magnetic tape units and disk storage units) are assigned addresses within sets of contiguous numbers.
 The size of a set of contiguous numbers is equal to the maximum number of devices that can share the control unit, or 16, whichever is smaller.
-Furthermore, the set of addresses starts with an address in which the number of loworder zeros is at least equal to the number of bit positions required to specify the size of the set.
-The highorder bit positions of an address within a set identify the control unit; the low-order bit positions designate the device on the control unit.
+Furthermore, the set of addresses starts with an address in which the number of low-order zeros is at least equal to the number of bit positions required to specify the size of the set.
+The high-order bit positions of an address within a set identify the control unit; the low-order bit positions designate the device on the control unit.

 3. Control units designed to accommodate more than 16 devices may be assigned nonsequential sets of addresses.
 Each set consists of 16 addresses, or the number required to make the total number of assigned addresses equal to the maximum number of devices attachable to the control unit, whichever is smaller.
 The addressing facilities are added in increments of a set so that the number of device addresses assigned to a control unit does not exceed the number of devices attached by more than 15.
-For example, if a communication-type control unit has a designed capacity of 56 direct-access paths and if only 40 1/0 devices are to be installed at the time of installation, 48 1/0 device addresses can be assigned.
-However, if the full capacity of 56 1/0 devices is to be installed, exactly 56 addresses will be assigned.
+For example, if a communication-type control unit has a designed capacity of 56 direct-access paths and if only 40 I/O devices are to be installed at the time of installation, 48 I/O device addresses can be assigned.
+However, if the full capacity of 56 I/O devices is to be installed, exactly 56 addresses are assigned.

-Input/output devices accessible through more than one channel in the same system have a distinct address for each path of communications.
+Input/output devices accessible through more than one path in the same system may have a different control unit address for each path of communication.
 For sets of devices connected to two or more control units, the portion of the address identifying the device on the control unit is fixed, and does not depend on the path of communications.